AKSW/docs.ontowiki.net/ontowiki/Navigation-Extension.md

 title: Navigation-Extension
 tags: [ontowiki]
 sidebar: ontowiki_sidebar
-permalink: /ontowiki_Navigation-Extension/
+permalink: /Navigation-Extension.html
 editme_path: ontowiki/Navigation-Extension.md
 ---
 The Navigation Extension is one of the OntoWiki core extensions which are included in a vanilla OntoWiki.

 ## Configuration
-You can configure the Navigation Extension through the [Extension Configurator](http://docs.ontowiki.net/ontowiki_Extensions/#extension-api-and-development) or by manually editing its DOAP-File.
+You can configure the Navigation Extension through the [Extension Configurator]({{ "Extensions.html#extension-api-and-development" | prepend:site.baseurl }}) or by manually editing its DOAP-File.

 _Note:_ currently this wiki page describes the configuration option using the INI-Syntax.
 This syntax is 1:1 mapped to the DOAP-Syntax so you might be ablte to figure out, how you have to write it in the DOAP-File.